jhil/midimarkup/README.md

 MIDI Markup
 ========================================

 MIDI markup language for accessible music composing for the blind, visually impaired, and sighted.

-Built from the  [Minimill](https://minimill.co) project template.
+Build in progress by Jeff, Stef, and Niko at [SXSW Music Hackathon][http://www.sxsw.com/music/conference/hackathon].

 ## Setup